ToniWonKanobi/theoveranalyzed.net/posts/2014/12/22/the-paradox-of-choice-choosing-an-ipad.md

 ## Finally

 After having an iPhone 5S and subsequently the 6 / 6 Plus, not having the Touch ID sensor on my iPad seemed like a step backwards.
-Versus swiping and passcoding like a heathen, it is just so much easier to thumb that precious sapphire-adorned sensor to unlock my phone.
+Versus swiping and passcode'ing like a heathen, it is just so much easier to thumb that precious sapphire-adorned sensor to unlock my phone.
 Why would I want any different for my tablet?

 ***